Eat Well, Exercise Well, Be Well: Dietary and Fitness Guidelines

 - Keep trans fat consumption as low as possible—You can do this by limiting foods containing solid fats and partially hydrogenated oils, such as margarine and baked goods.

 - Limit salt intake—Too much of it can increase your risk for high blood pressure, which can lead to kidney damage, heart disease, and stroke.
-On a daily basis, adults should consume no more than 2,300 mg of sodium.
-The amount is much less—1,500 mg—if you are 51 years older or older; African-American; or have chronic kidney disease, diabetes, or high blood pressure.
+On a daily basis, adults should consume less than 2,300 mg of sodium.

-- If you drink alcohol , do so in moderation—Women should consume no more than one alcoholic drink a day, while men should consume no more than two drinks a day.
+- If you drink alcohol , do so in moderation—Women should consume no more than 1 alcoholic drink a day, while men should consume no more than 2 drinks a day.
 Also, keep track of the calories in each drink.
 Mixed drinks tend to have higher calories.

 Preparing Your Plate